-- Or if you really want to play to that salty sweet treat – try crushed pretzels or potato chips
+- Or if you want to play to that salty-sweet treat – try crushed pretzels or potato chips.

-The frozen popsicle will harden the chocolate layer quickly, so you can eat it immediately.
-This is a fun way to get the whole family involved in customizing their own fudgsicle!
+The frozen popsicle will harden the chocolate layer quickly so that you can eat it immediately.
+This is a fun way to get the whole family involved in customizing their fudgsicle!

 More Dairy Free Ice Cream Recipes

-This recipe was originally published May 2016.
+This recipe was originally published in May 2016.
 Photos and blog post updated May 2022.
-Recipe directions were rewritten for clarity, and more recipe notes were added.
+In addition, recipe directions were rewritten for clarity, and more recipe notes were added.